Elekester/Starlit-Village/Guides/Catching Up.md

 |Daityl/Dust/Frostyl/Freid Soul III or IV|Pettas/Ragras/Crocys/Doldor Soul III or IV|Nex/Renus/Ams/Nils Soul III or IV|
 |Alts Secreta II or III†|Alts Secreta II or III†|Alts Secreta II or III†|

 \* Remember, the cheapest augments are the ones you already own.
-Feel free to replace any of the above augments with augments you own as long as they provide the appropriate potency and/or potency floor. <br />
+Feel free to replace any of the above augments with augments you own as long as they provide the right type of potency. <br />
 † If the decreased damage resistance from Alts Secreta is too big a downside for your playstyle, use Dread Keeper instead.

 #### Budget Augments